 Myth # 5

 Topical dirt on the skin causes acne

-Acne is caused by a bacteria known as Propionibacterium acnes (P.Acnes), which is already present on the skin.
+Q: "Does having dirty skin cause acne"?
+A: No - Acne is caused by a bacteria known as Propionibacterium acnes (P.Acnes), which is already present on the skin.
 This is not something you can pick up in public places and transfer to your pores.
-However, if bacteria from your hands or your cellphone are allowed to enter an existing blemish, this can inflame the skin or trigger infection, and cause the blemish to become larger.
+However, if bacteria from your hands or your cellphone are allowed to enter an EXISTING blemish, this can inflame the skin or trigger infection, and cause the blemish to become larger.
 Be sure to wash your hands several times daily, and especially before touching any irritated areas on your face.
 Also, don't press your cellphone up against your face while speaking into it.